Giant panda artificially inseminated at U.S. National Zoo

 Scientists will continue to monitor Mei Xiang's hormone levels in the coming months and conduct ultrasounds to determine whether she is pregnant.
 A pregnancy lasts between 95 and 160 days, they said.

 Mei Xiang has given birth to two cubs.
 One died a week after its birth last year.
-The other was born in 2005 and is now at the China Conservation and Research Center for the Giant Panda in Wolong.
+The other, Tai Shan, was born in 2005 and is now at the China Conservation and Research Center for the Giant Panda in Wolong.